KatieEngel/Campus-Wifi-Vue-App/README.md

 ![Lab](https://img.shields.io/badge/Lab-ASDL_Smart_Campus-003057.svg)

 ## 📖 Project Overview
 The **GT Campus Wi-Fi Occupancy Visualization** is a spatial analytics research tool developed within the **Aerospace Systems Design Laboratory (ASDL)**.
-Its primary objective is to model and visualize real-time human occupancy patterns across the Georgia Tech campus to support the **EnergyShed** distributed energy optimization project.
+Its primary objective is to model and visualize real-time human occupancy patterns across the Georgia Tech campus.

 By processing aggregated Wi-Fi network connection logs (1.3M+ records), this tool provides a proxy for human density in 146 campus facilities.
 This data enables infrastructure managers to identify underutilized spaces, correlate occupancy with energy consumption, and predict peak traffic loads.